wgdcm/python_tcpdump/README.md

 You will be asked what interface you need to run the program.

-Give correct interface name to the program.
+Give the correct interface name to the program.